-- Know how to plan effectively for the children to learn and develop
+- Know how to plan for the children to learn and develop.

-- Build a portfolio of evidence and tutor assessment of your skills, knowledge, and competencies.
+- Build a portfolio of evidence and tutor assessment of your skills and knowledge.

-- Provide you with the skills, knowledge and competencies needed to progress onto higher levels of study for example higher level teaching assistant Level 4 and teacher training.
+- Provide you with the skills needed to progress onto higher levels of study.

 You'll develop the following skills for work:

-- Build onto confidences needed to work at this level
+- Building your confidence to work at this level.

-- Promote resilience and motivation to achieve your goals and aspirations.
+- Resilience and motivation to achieve your goals.

-The duration of the course is 54 weeks in total, comprising of four hours classroom delivery per week, over 46 weeks, minimum of three placement observations, an individual tutorial and one to one support totalling no more than 24 hours over the course of the programme.
+The duration of the course is 54 weeks in total.
+It comprises of four hours of classroom delivery per week, over 46 weeks.
+It has a minimum of three placement observations.
+It also has tutorials and one to one support totalling no more than 24 hours over the course.

-- You'll be required to source your own placements.
+- You'll need to source your own placements.

-- You'll attend your placement one full day or, two half days, term time negotiable between you and your placement.
+- You'll go to your placement one full day or two half days.
+This is term time negotiable between you and your placement.

-- You'll create a portfolio of evidence over the duration of your course to evidence your knowledge
+- You'll create a portfolio of evidence over the duration of your course.
+This will be to show your knowledge.

-- Your portfolio of evidence will include a minimum of three observations carried out by your class tutor.
+- Your portfolio will include a minimum of three observations.
+These will be carried out by your class tutor.

-- You'll be expected to complete reflective accounts of your learning and the impact this has had on you personally and professionally.
+- You'll need to complete reflective accounts of your learning.
+These should include the impact the learning has had on you personally and in your profession.

-- You can expect a minimum of four progress reviews over the duration of your course with your tutor to discuss your progress and future learning
+- You can expect a minimum of four progress reviews over the duration of your course.
+These will be with your tutor, to discuss your progress and future learning.

-- In class support will be achieved through activities, discussions, and tutor feedback
+- In class support will be done through activities, discussions and tutor feedback.

-- You'll also receive class materials via Teams for Education and a textbook to support your learning
+- You'll receive class materials via Teams for Education.
+You'll also get a textbook to support your learning.

-- Assignment briefs will be used to give further guidance via Teams for Education
+- Assignment briefs will be used to give further guidance via Teams.

-- General group discussions will take place via Teams for Education
+- General group discussions will take place via Teams.

 What do you need?

-- A mobile phone, tablet, laptop, or computer (with a webcam and sound) with internet to access any agreed online/tutorial sessions (desirable), alternative arrangements will be made available if you do not have access to this equipment.
+- A mobile phone, tablet, laptop or computer (with a webcam and sound) with internet access.
+This will be to access any online and tutorial sessions (desirable).
+Other arrangements will be made if you don't have access to this equipment.

-- Access to a laptop, desktop or like to complete your work.
-You do not need Microsoft Office before the start of the course as you will be given full access to an Office 365 account at the first session.
+- Access to a laptop, desktop or similar to complete your work.
+You don't need Microsoft Office before the start of the course.
+You'll be given full access to an Office 365 account at the first session.

-- Time and commitment to complete tasks set outside of class and attend placements
+- Time and commitment to complete tasks set outside of class and to attend your placements.

 - A DBS.
-We'll carry this out before you start your placement, unless you're already employed in school, and they have carried out an appropriate check.
+We'll carry this out before you start your placement, unless you're already employed in a school.
+In this case they should have carried out the check already.

-You'll have already completed the following with Adult Skills and Community Learning:
+You'll have already completed the following with us:

-- Information Advice and Guidance and initial assessment on the BKSB software
+- Information, advice and guidance session, and initial assessment on the BKSB software.

-- A Level 2 or equivalent in English and maths working towards a Level 2 (You can't be counted in ratio in Early Years without a minimum of level 2 in English and maths)
+- A Level 2 or equivalent in English and maths, or be working towards a Level 2.
+You can't be counted in ratio in early years settings without a minimum of level 2 in English and maths.

-- A valid Level 2 certificate in Early Years (dated within the last two years) or six months experience within an Early Years setting (e.g. Nursery)
+- A valid Level 2 certificate in early years (dated within the last two years).
+You could also have six months experience within an early years setting (eg a nursery).

-- A placement secured in an Early Years provision.
-If you are already employed in this role, this will be classed as your placement.
+- A placement secured in an early years provision.
+If you're already employed in this role, this will be classed as your placement.

-- Confidence in using emails and Microsoft packages, eg Word, Powerpoint, One Drive (desirable) – a short course is available to upskill you in these areas
+- Confidence in using emails and Microsoft packages, eg Word, PowerPoint and One Drive (desirable).
+A short course is available to upskill you in these areas if needed.

-The cost of the course is £2,882.00 which can be paid monthly via direct debt over the duration of your course, however you can also apply for an Advanced Learner Loan to help with the costs of this course.
+The cost of the course is £2882, which can be paid monthly via Direct Debit over the duration of your course.
+You can also apply for an Advanced Learner Loan to help with the costs of this course.
 Loan eligibility does not depend on your income and there are no credit checks.
 Find out more about the Advanced Learner Loan.